-There is no minimum fundraising requirement for Run or Walk to Conquer Cancer participants but don’t let this stop you from setting your goals for personal fundraising high.
-Our goal in 2016 is to raise $25,000 in support of the Princess Margaret Cancer Centre.
+There is no minimum fundraising requirement for the Race Roster Spring Run Off participants, but don’t let this stop you from setting your goals for personal fundraising high.
+Our goal in 2019 is to raise $50,000 in support of Princess Margaret Cancer Centre.
 Think of fundraising as a personal challenge but also as a part of the adventure.
 Think of the lives you are touching and shoot for the stars!
 The more money we raise, the more good work that the Princess Margaret Cancer Centre can do.
 More research, more patient care, services, and education means more lives saved.
 So think about a fundraising goal that would be a truly BIG accomplishment for you.
 Remember the golden rule of fundraising: if you don’t ask, you don’t get.
-Take the courage you found when you decided to be BOLD and register for a half or full marathon and get out there and fundraise.
+Take the courage you found when you decided to be BOLD and register for the Race Roster Run-Off and get out there and fundraise.
 Aim high.
 And go for it!

 2. Creating Your List of Potential Donors

 Sit down with a piece of paper and write down the names of all the people in your life.
 Family, friends, neighbours, co-workers.
 Go through your address book.
 Include your doctor, auto mechanic, relatives, former classmates, your child’s teacher, everybody you do business with, your dry cleaner…you get the idea.
 Think about any people who have asked you for money for a charity before and put them on the list.
 Don’t leave anyone out.
 You never know who has been personally affected by cancer and who might be waiting for an opportunity like this to support this cause.
 Next to each name on your list, write the method by which you will contact this person for a donation.
 The options are a face-to-face meeting, an email from your Personal Page, and a fundraising letter.

 Here are some suggestions as to how to contact the different people on your list: